inspatiallabs/inspatial-dev/CONTRIBUTING.md

 2. Run `deno install` to install dependencies
 3. Create a branch for your changes
 4. Make your changes
 5. Run tests with `deno test`
+6. Highlight the core package you are changing in your commit message e.g. `fix(core): fix bug in @inspatial/kit package`
-6. Push your branch and submit a pull request
+7. Push your branch and submit a pull request

+Read [Deno's JSR documentation](https://jsr.io/docs) for best practices for contributing to a package.

 ## 🎨 Style Guide